Department of Police and Public Safety

 In 1981, nine years after George Mason was officially established as a four-year university with legislation that legally separated the institution from the University of Virginia, the University’s 21 person security department was reorganized and formed as an autonomous law enforcement agency.

 Today, the George Mason University Department of Police and Public Safety has grown to a force of over 135 full and part-time personnel including over fifty sworn police officers who provide services to the Arlington, Fairfax, and Prince William Campuses.
-The Department is a full service law enforcement agency which has maintained its national recognition per the Virginia Law Enforcement Professional Standards Commission (VLEPSC).

 The Department of Police and Public Safety is comprised of three main divisions as well as a robust student Police Cadet program that provides additional support to all three divisions in various capacities.
 The three primary divisions of the Department, as well as the Office of the Assistant Vice President & Chief of Police are described below: